hdShang/arxiv-daily/docs/cs-AI/2025-08-30/papers/251015883v1-finflowrl-an-imitation-reinforcement-learning-framework-for-adaptive.md

 ---
 layout: default
-title: FinFlowRL: An Imitation-Reinforcement Learning Framework for Adaptive Stochastic Control in Finance
+title: "FinFlowRL: An Imitation-Reinforcement Learning Framework for Adaptive Stochastic Control in Finance"
 ---

 # FinFlowRL: An Imitation-Reinforcement Learning Framework for Adaptive Stochastic Control in Finance